MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ## Report downloads cannot contain more than 300,000 entries

-Azure ATP does not support report downloads that contain more than 300,000 entries per report.
+[!INCLUDE [Product short](includes/product-short.md)] does not support report downloads that contain more than 300,000 entries per report.
 Reports will render as incomplete if more than 300,000 entries are included.

 **Cause:**